What You'll Learn

 About the author

-Leonardo Moretti is a web developer and digital strategy consultant at EnovaCreations, focusing on performance optimization, local SEO, and digital presence systems for small businesses across the New York metro area.
-Before EnovaCreations, he spent six years building and migrating hosting infrastructure for mid-market e-commerce and professional services clients.
-He writes about the intersection of web technology, search visibility, and small business growth.
+Leonardo Moretti is a web developer and digital strategy consultant at EnovaCreations, specializing in performance optimization, local SEO, and digital presence systems for small businesses across the New York metro area.

 ---